 Story and photo by Ericka Kastner

-Places columnist and word lover Ericka Kastner keeps a running list of wild places she longs to experience in Central Colorado.
+Places columnist Ericka Kastner is a lover of truly wild places and has been known to hum a little Johnny Cash while she hikes.
 View her work online at erickakastner.com.